sureshvenkatesan/jas_helm_install/example_qa_custom_values/readme.md

 ii) If you use S3 bucket for filestore using a `“artifactory.persistence.customBinarystoreXmlSecret”` xml as in [4_custom-binarystore-s3-direct-use_instance-creds.yaml](../install_artifactory_from_artifactory_chart/values/4_custom-binarystore-s3-direct-use_instance-creds.yaml) you will still have a automatically created  PVC for `/opt/jfrog/artifactory/var` of the artifactory pod   .
-The storageClass of this PVC is determined by `artifactory.storageClassName` and size is determined by `artifactory. persistence.size`
-The cache will be part of it.
+The storageClass of this PVC is determined by `artifactory.storageClassName` and size is determined by `artifactory.persistence.size` The cache will be part of it.

 You still control the `cache-fs` size with `maxCacheSize` in the `“artifactory.persistence. customBinarystoreXmlSecret”` or the `artifactory.persistence.maxCacheSize` .
 But this `maxCacheSize` needs to be smaller than the `artifactory.persistence.size`